IHE/ITI.Finance/input/pagecontent/volume-1.md

 #### 1:XX.1.2.6 Submit Claim Transaction [ITI-126]

 This transaction is used to submit a claim.
 This can be either a pre-determination, pre-authorization, or a final claim ready for payment.
+- A pre-determination is determine what services may be covered and to what amount.
+- A pre-authorization is to receive approval for a service before it happens.
+- A claim is to request payment for services that have been rendered.

 For more details see the detailed [transaction description](ITI-126.html)